 -

-the speed in which a video image is refreshed and displayed
+to indicate the speed in which a video image is refreshed

-on a monitor.
-In video microscopy this is usually controlled
+and displayed on a monitor.
+In video microscopy this

 Top